-Once you’ve learned how to clock these sensations in your body, and have taken some time to note them, you’ll likely see patterns.
+Once you’ve learned how to clock these sensations in your body and have taken some time to note them, you’ll likely see patterns.
 If you’re feeling bad and pushed to perform regularly with certain people, it’s probably time to act.

 Breaking Up with Toxic People

 As you can imagine, it was really hard letting go of my old social life.
-But as I began to build new friendships with people who valued me for my true self, I knew it was the right choice.
+But as I began to build new friendships with people who valued me for my Authentic Self, I knew it was the right choice.
 And of course, my fears of becoming a “loser” were unfounded.
 In fact, clearing time and space in my life made room to build new relationships with people who loved my feisty, activist ways.

 Through this experience I learned that sometimes letting go of relationships is critical to living a healthier life.